UCF Knights football: 2017

-Josh Heupel era (2018–2020)
+Josh Heupel (2018–2020)

 On December 5, 2017, Missouri offensive coordinator Josh Heupel was named UCF's head football coach.
-Heupel arrived in Orlando with some impressive credentials, overseeing explosive offenses during his time as offensive coordinator at Missouri and his alma mater Oklahoma.
+Heupel arrived in Orlando having overseen offenses at both Missouri and his alma mater Oklahoma.
 UCF signed Heupel to a five-year contract worth a fully guaranteed $1.7 million in annual base salary.
+Heupel would finish with a 28–8 record in three seasons with UCF, including one conference championship game victory, one bowl win, and appearance in a New Year's Six bowl.

 2018

-In Heupel's first season, UCF rode its high-powered offense to start the season 12–0 and extend its winning streak to a school-record 25 games.
-In their rivalry game at South Florida, star quarterback McKenzie Milton suffered a gruesome knee injury and was taken straight to the hospital, eventually requiring multiple surgeries to save the leg.
-Milton was out for the season, and never played another down for UCF, transferring to Florida State after the 2020 season and playing his final season of eligibility there in 2021.
+In Heupel's first season, UCF rode its high-powered offense to start the season 12–0 and extend its winning streak to a school-record (and nation-leading) 25 games.
+In their rivalry game at South Florida, star quarterback McKenzie Milton suffered a serious knee injury, eventually requiring multiple surgeries to save the leg.
+Milton was out for the season, and never played another down for UCF, eventually transferring to Florida State.
 Back-up quarterback Darriel Mack Jr. took over and guided the Knights to win that game as well as the Conference championship game a week later against Memphis.
-The undefeated and 8th-ranked Knights were once again not selected for the College Football Playoff.
-Without Milton, the Knights were beaten by future Heisman winner Joe Burrow and the LSU Tigers in the Fiesta Bowl.
+The undefeated and 8th-ranked Knights were again not selected for the College Football Playoff, instead facing LSU in the Fiesta Bowl.
+Without Milton, the Knights lost 40–32 to future Heisman winner Joe Burrow and the Tigers.

-2019

-In Heupel's second season, UCF lost a regular season game for the first time since 2016, at Pitt, whose fans promptly rushed the field to celebrate.
-UCF also fell on the road to Cincinnati, whose fans also promptly rushed the field to celebrate.
+2019–2020

+In Heupel's second season, Dillon Gabriel emerged as the new starting quarterback.
+After a 3–0 start, UCF snapped a 27-game regular season winning streak with a last-second loss at Pitt.
 UCF dropped out of the Top 25 for the first time in two years.
-UCF finished the season defeating Marshall in the Gasparilla Bowl.
+UCF finished the season defeating Marshall in the Gasparilla Bowl, and ranked 24th in the final AP and Coaches polls.

-2020

-In Heupel's third and final season, UCF started the season ranked, but lost three games in the regular season, including their first home loss since 2016 (snapping a 21-game home winning streak) and their first conference loss to Memphis, ever.
-They posted a winning record for the fourth straight year, but were blown out by BYU in the Boca Raton Bowl.

-On January 27, 2021, Heupel was hired to coach the Tennessee Volunteers by Tennessee's new athletic director, the same Danny White who had hired Heupel at UCF.
+In the pandemic-shortened 2020 season, Heupel's Knights again started the season ranked, but dropped out of the Top 25 after two consecutive losses.
+UCF snapped a 21-game home winning streak, but still posted a winning record for the fourth straight year.
+They finished 6–4 after a lopsided loss to BYU in the Boca Raton Bowl.
+On January 21, 2021, UCF athletic director Danny White left the university to become the new athletic director at the University of Tennessee.
+One week later, one of his first acts as AD was to hire Josh Heupel away from UCF to become the new head coach for the Volunteers.